Welcome to today's edition of the Rush 24-7 podcast.

 Anthony Watt has a blog, and on his blog are two graphs of power demand, one for Saturday, the next one for Sunday, and they show no difference.

-No difference whatsoever, no observable decrease in energy consumption in Greenland, California during Earth Hour on Saturday night, and in Toronto.
+No observable decrease in energy consumption in Greenland, California during IRF hour on Saturday night.

-The environmentalist there declared success with the same kind of graph, not realizing there is a drop in demand every day during the time of Earth Hour.
+And in Toronto, the environmentalists there declared success with the same kind of graph, not realizing there is a drop in demand every day during the time of IRF hour.

-And in some places, going dark for an hour and then firing everything back up actually increased the output of CO2, the carbon footprint, because the surge in powering back up at 9 30 after this thing wiped out any game.
+And in some places, going dark for an hour and then firing everything back up actually increased the output of CO2, the carbon footprint, because the surge in powering back up at 9.30 after this thing wiped out any gain.

-It was and even the organizers know it's just symbolism.
+And even the organizers, no, it's just symbolism.

 It's just symbolism.